elemel/fungeoneer/docs/chapters/07/rose-of-eight-winds.md

 You have entered the seventh dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
 Amid scattered rubble and debris, a skeleton is slumped against the staircase.
 A glimmer on its bony fist catches your eye: a ring of revolution.
 You cautiously retrieve the ring, claiming it as register R.

-The ring tracks your rotation in octants (increments of 45 degrees), starting at zero for east.
-Turning left (counter-clockwise) decreases the rotation, while turning right (clockwise) increases it.
-The rotation does not reset after a full revolution of eight octants, instead extending arbitrarily high or low.
+Your direction can now also be diagonal: southeast, southwest, northwest, or northeast.
+Together with the cardinal directions from before, these eight directions divide a full revolution into octants of 45 degrees each.
+The ring tracks your rotation in octants, starting at zero for east.
+Turning right (clockwise) increases the rotation, while turning left (counter-clockwise) decreases it.
+The rotation continues beyond a full revolution, extending indefinitely.

 After slipping the ring onto your right ring finger, you turn your attention to the map:

 ```
 {{ problem.map }}
 ```

-Your direction can now also be diagonal: southeast, southwest, northwest, or northeast.

 This dungeon introduces wall tiles for turning diagonally: backward-left-turners (marked `{` on the map), forward-left-turners (marked `(`), forward-right-turners (marked `)`), and backward-right-turners (marked `}`).